We will contact you shortly.

 And then I got a flat tire

 Angels must have had my back that day because the mechanic who owned that service station recognized a damsel in distress and was kind.
-He was wonderful, in fact.
 He let Bogart and I sit in his air-conditioned office while he took the flat tire off and put the spare donut on.
 He lent me his phone so I could call Jim and let him know what happened.
 And he didn’t charge me a penny.

 Jim Russ was similarly understanding and said not to worry, that he had a lot of paperwork to catch up on and he wasn’t going anywhere for hours.

 Driving 40 miles an hour in the far right lane with my hazard lights on, I made it to the traffic bureau two hours late.
 When I walked in, the guard at the front desk said Jim had gone to lunch but left a message that I should meet him at the restaurant and that I’d need to drive him back here to his office afterward.

 If being two hours late wasn’t enough of a bad first impression, I now looked out at my smelly jalopy with the large, unwelcoming beast in the back seat and knew that I had no shot at a good impression now.
 If the stench and the mess weren’t enough to make him think twice about hiring me, Bogart had a habit of staring menacingly over the shoulder of anyone who wasn’t me in the front seat.
 This was disastrous.

 I asked the security guard, “May I borrow your car?”